You can install the application software and application configuration files on one of the following locations:

-The local disks of each cluster node – Placing the software and configuration files on the individual cluster nodes provides the following advantage.
-You can upgrade application software later without shutting down the service.
+The local disks of each cluster node – Placing the software and configuration files on the individual cluster nodes provides the advantage of upgrading application software later without shutting down the service.

 The disadvantage is that you then have several copies of the software and configuration files to maintain and administer.